DianaLee1219/WeatherForecast/Outliers/README.md

 ## Temperature [°C]
 * Normal Range: -89.2°C (lowest recorded) to 56.7°C (highest recorded)
 * Clipping + Z-Score Method: Cap values between -90°C and 57°C to remove extreme anomalies.
-Also, use Z > 3 as an outlier threshold based on historical distributions.
+Also, used Z > 3 as an outlier threshold based on historical distributions.

 ## Feels-Like Temperature [°C]
 * Normal Range: Should be close to actual temperature, but affected by wind chill and humidity.